MY JOURNEY AS A CHANGEMAKER

 By the time I landed my first job, I had submitted hundreds of résumés and cover letters.
 It was humbling and disheartening.
 I was determined, however, and the persistence paid off.

 John Fernandez, who led the long-term planning division in Aurora, Colorado, brought me onto his team.
-He entrusted me with meaningful work—a blighted urban-renewal site ready for redevelopment, a growth model for transit-oriented districts.
+He entrusted me with meaningful work—a blighted urban-renewal site ready for redevelopment, a growth model for transit-oriented developments.
 The pay was terrible.
 I didn’t care.
 I finally felt like I was making a difference.

 A few years later, I joined the Town of Vail, working on high-end developments in a community known for its design standards and high expectations.
 The developments were impressive, but it didn’t allow me to solve the kinds of real-world challenges that improve people’s daily lives.
 I wanted to make an impact—a real difference.